John220099/John220099/README.md

 - I’m currently learning python c++ and kotlin

--working on JHACK in the background
+- working on JHACK in the background

+- learning toolbox moding for mcpe